 Outward displays of morality, kindness, and perfection is rewarded.
 Unfortunately, due to human imperfection, these lofty goals are inwardly impossible to fully achieve.

 The Watchtower says that 'God’s servants, young and old alike, must battle to keep free from the contamination of pornography that is displayed on billboards, on the TV screen, in films, and particularly on the Internet.'
-WT, June 15, 2009, Article: 'Be “Zealous for Fine Works”!', par 14
+Watchtower Magazine, June 15, 2009, Article: 'Be “Zealous for Fine Works”!', par 14

 Certainly it is commendable that they teach morality, love, and avoiding things that can potentially hurt other people.
 The problem is that most people can't live up to the lofty standards of Jehovah.
 How do JW's feel when they continually fall short of Jehovah's expectations?